Frequentative: Lithuanian

-The closest relative of Lithuanian, Latvian, as well as the Samogitian dialect of the language, has no separate past tense to mark iterative aspect; in its place, however, both may express it by means of periphrasis.
-An auxiliary verb – mēgt in Latvian and liuobėti in Samogitian – will then occupy the syntactic centre of the verb phrase (subject to conjugation), relegating the main verb to trail it as an (invariant) infinitive complement.
+The closest relatives of standard Lithuanian, Samogitian and Latvian, have no separate past tense to mark the iterative aspect; in its place, both instead express it by means of periphrasis: an auxiliary verb – liuobėti in Samogitian and mēgt in Latvian – occupies the syntactic centre of the verb phrase (subject to conjugation), relegating the main verb to trail it as an (invariant) infinitive complement.

 Consider the following three translations of the English sentence "We used to read a lot."